Walk With Heritage Project – Whitby Sculpture Trail

 The Walk with Heritage project is a series of unique wire sculptures which have been placed around the streets of Whitby.
 They lead you through some of the traditionally quieter parts of town, telling a visual story of Whitby’s fishing and cultural heritage along the way.

 The sculptures made by talented local artist Emma Stothard depict some of the most important and interesting characters from Whitby’s maritime history.

-Some of the sculptures can already be found around town with still another 3 to be hopefully erected before Easter.
-Work is being carried out on creating an App which can be used to obtain information on their locations and to tell you about each character’s story.
+The sculptures can be found around town and an App is available to obtain information on their locations and to tell you about each character’s story.